ctnadovich/ebrevet/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The code for this project is (C) 2023 Chris Nadovich released for public use under the GPLv3 open source license.